willswats/youtube-alternative-switch/README.md

 - `https://yewtu.be/watch?v=`
 - `https://chatreplay.stream/videos/`

 The Piped and Invidious URLs can be changed in `about:addons` -> YouTube Alternative Switch -> Preferences.
-To have your preferences save upon restarting your browser, you must be signed in with your Firefox account and have `Add-ons` sync turned on in `about:preferences#sync`.

 ### Keyboard Shortcuts